Offcar/VtuberPy/Readme.md

 + numpy module

 ## Setup

-After installing all required modules with a tool like pip.
++ Install Python3 (https://www.python.org/) and all required modules through pip.

-Create the required folder paths from which to load your characters idle and speaking images.
+### Setting up your Character
+Setting up your character is a simple as loading images to the **/src/** folder.

-**Ex**: Loading idle and speaking images of your character:
+**Ex**: Loading your character's idle images of your character:
-> './src/character/idle.png'
->
-> './src/character/speaking.png'
+> './src/your_character/idle.png'

-Make sure the path is the same as the path described in code.
+*Make sure to add this path as the selected charater in main.py*

-## Extra Configuration
-Aylmao
+---

+By default, VtuberPy includes a simple character on **/src/template/** for simpler setup, replace **/src/template/idle.png** with your own's character **idle.png** image.